-David Cameron has urged MPs to back UK airstrikes against the self-styled “Islamic State” (IS) in Syria.
-In a speech to the House of Commons, almost a fortnight after terror attacks in Paris killed 130 people, Cameron said that the terrorist organization is using its safe havens in northern Syria to launch plots against Britain.
-All seven foiled attacks in Britain this year were either plotted by ISIL or inspired by its propaganda, he said, using one of the alternate acronyms for IS.
+David Cameron has urged MPs to back UK airstrikes against ‘Islamic State’ in Syria.
+In a speech to the House of Commons, almost a fortnight since terror attacks in Paris killed 130 people, Cameron said that the terrorist organization is using its safe havens in northern Syria to launch plots against Britain.
+All seven plots in Britain this year were either plotted by ISIS or inspired by its propaganda, he said, using one of the alternate acronyms for IS.

 Ahead of the speech, Cameron published his written statement to the Foreign Affairs Select Committee.
 In it, he said: “The longer ISIL [IS] is allowed to grow in Syria, the greater the threat it will pose.
 It is wrong for the United Kingdom to subcontract its security to other countries, and to expect the aircrews of other nations to carry the burdens and the risks of striking ISIL in Syria to stop terrorism here in Britain.”